 number of visionary Scotsmen who decided to create the very first edition

 year the company laid off its remaining sales force in U.S. and Canada

-annual salary of at least one door-to-door salesman during his best years
+what at least one door-to-door salesman made in his most lucrative years

-amount Jacobs' wife started fining him for every "irrelevant" Britannica-based fact he inserted into their conversations
+amount Jacobs' wife started fining him for every irrelevant Britannica-based fact he inserted into their conversations during his read